StevenBontius/Cyclistic/analyze.md

 * Casual riders spend more minutes on the bike then members

 ## More data needed
-* Divide the casual members in to regular and day pass.
+* Divide the casual members in to regular and day pass
+* It is unknown what a docked_bike is